-British-Malaysian Artist & Composer Jasmin Kent Rodgman brings together the contemporary classical, electronics and sound art worlds to create powerful soundscapes and musical identities.
-A regular collaborator across various art forms including dance, word, film and VR, her music explores otherness, memory, connection and plays with a sense of narrative.
+British-Malaysian Composer Jasmin Kent Rodgman brings together the contemporary classical, electronics and sound art worlds to create powerful soundscapes and musical identities.
+An interdisciplinary artist and regular collaborator across various art forms including dance, word, film and VR, her music explores otherness, activism, memory, connection and plays with a sense of narrative.

-In 2018/19 she was a British Council + PRS Foundation Musician in Residence, living and composing for two months in Lanzhou, China.
-In 2017/18, she was a London Symphony Orchestra Jerwood Composer, writing new music as well as producing and curating for the 2018 LSO season.
-That year she was mentored by composer Errollyn Wallen and director/producer Jude Kelly as well as travelling to Bangalore, India, to direct her debut dance-music video idol lost.
-In 2019 she received a PRS Foundation Women Make Music grant for her site-specific music production TRIPTYCH and Help Musicians Do It Differently support for her upcoming debut EP.
+In 2020 she was an 'At Home in the World' Digital Artist-in-Residence with The Bagri Foundation; in 2018/19 she was a British Council + PRS Foundation Musician-in-Residence, living and composing for two months in Lanzhou, China; and in 2017/18, she was a London Symphony Orchestra Jerwood Composer, writing new music as well as producing and curating for the 2018 LSO season, mentored by composer Errollyn Wallen and director/producer Jude Kelly.

 Activism has an important place within Jasmin's music.
-Much of her work investigates and challenges ideas centred around the female body, sexuality, race and cultural heritage.
-An advocate of gender and racial equality, her wider creative work includes delivering mentorship programmes for young artists, speaking at international industry forums and events, and arts activism projects that seek to empower both community and artists.
+Much of her work investigates and challenges ideas centred around the female body, race and cultural heritage.
+An advocate of gender and racial equality, her wider creative work includes delivering mentorship programmes for young artists (We Tick Other, Roundhouse), speaking at international industry forums and events (British Council's Inspiring Women: China series), plus arts activism and music engagement projects (Music Masters: Many Voices) that seek to empower both community and artists alike.

 Jasmin is represented by Michael Stannard at Treviem Agency.